Placing calls via the Pexip Infinity Distributed Gateway

 If your environment includes a PSTN gateway or uses an ITSP (Internet telephony service provider), consider the potential for toll fraud if you have Call Routing Rules that can route calls to the PSTN gateway or ITSP, or if you allow conference participants to dial out to other participants via the PSTN gateway or ITSP.
 See PSTN gateways and toll fraud for more information.

-- For additional security you can configure Call Routing Rules so that only registered devices are allowed to make calls via the Pexip Distributed Gateway.
+- For additional security you can configure rules so that only registered devices are allowed to make calls via the Infinity Gateway.

-- Bandwidth restrictions can be applied to gateway calls; you do this by applying the restriction to the relevant Call Routing Rule.
+- Bandwidth restrictions can be applied to gateway calls; you do this by applying the restriction to the relevant rule.

-- If the Pexip Distributed Gateway receives DTMF signaling from an inbound call, it will generate similar DTMF on the outbound call.
+- If the Infinity Gateway receives DTMF signaling from an inbound call, it will generate similar DTMF on the outbound call.

-- Call Routing Rules may also be applied when dialing out from a conference to a new participant (where Automatic routing has been selected).
-When configuring your rules, consider whether the rule is to apply to incoming calls, outgoing calls or to both incoming and outgoing calls.
+- In addition to handling gateway calls, rules may also be applied when dialing out from a conference to a new participant (if Automatic routing is used).
+When configuring your rules, consider whether the rule is to apply to incoming gateway calls, outgoing calls from a conference or to both incoming and outgoing calls.